-- (a) in the case of a Member speaking in one official language, shall not exceed two and one half minutes: - (b) in the case of a Member who provides the Clerk notice that they will be speaking in more than one official language, shall not exceed three minutes, and that the Member shall speak for at least thirty seconds in the second official language;

-- (c) shall be confined to one matter; and - (d) shall be limited to one statement per day by any Member. - (3) The Speaker may order a Member who makes improper use of the Members' Statement to take his or her seat.
+- (a) in the case of a Member speaking in one Official Language, shall not exceed two and one half minutes; - (b) in the case of a Member who speaks in more than one Official Language for at least thirty seconds, shall not exceed three minutes; and - (c) shall be confined to one matter. - (3) The Speaker may order a Member who makes improper use of the Members' Statement to take their seat.